mozilla-ai/lumigator/README.md

 + Artifact management (S3 in the cloud, localstack locally )
 + A Postgres database to track platform-level tasks and dataset metadata

-You can build and install Lumigator locally using `docker-compose` or into a distributed environment using Kubernetes `Helm charts`.
-For more on `docker-compose`, see the [local install documentation.](/.devcontainer/README.md)

-The application is built using Pants.
-For more on Pants, read the [Pants guide](PANTS_GUIDE.md).

 # Get Started

+You can build the local project using `pants` and `docker-compose`,  or into a distributed environment using Kubernetes `Helm charts`.

 ## Local Development Setup

-Currently, developers are able to build the local project using docker-compose.

 1. `git clone` repo
-2. install development environment and pants
+2. install development environment and pants.
+For more on using Pants, read the [Pants guide](PANTS_GUIDE.md).
-3. run dev setup (below) to install docker-compose version

-### Install pants, tools, and dev environment.
+3. `make bootstrap-dev-environment`
+4. `make local-up`.
+For more on `docker-compose`, see the [local install documentation.](/.devcontainer/README.md).

+### Dev Environment Details
 This includes a standalone python interpreter, venv (`mzaivenv`), precommit configs, and more.
 Python setup is handled by `uv`; pants maintains lockfiles for different platforms.
 Currently, only `python 3.11.9` is valid for this project; if a compatible interpreter is found `uv` will not download a standalone python interpreter for you.